j0nas500/spotifyTwitchBot/readme.md

 1. Copy the string of the [addSongToQueue](https://raw.githubusercontent.com/j0nas500/spotifyTwitchBot/master/actions/addSongToQueue/addSongToQueue?token=GHSAT0AAAAAABYHXQWEO3R726TZE6DTF4OYY2BRARQ) File and import it into Streamer.Bot
 2. In the action "CP: Add Song to Queue" change the paths from the sub-actions "Write to File" and "Read Lines" to the files input.txt and output.txt, which are contained here
+3. Also change in the action the source code from the exeuction code the following line:
+`startInfo.Arguments = @"/c cd /d D:\nextcloud\coding\python\spotifyTwitchBot && python bot.py";`
+4. Change there the path `D:\nextcloud\coding\python\spotifyTwitchBot` to the path where the `setup.py` and the `bot.py` file is located
 3. Create a Channel Point reward in Streamer Bot with "User Input Required" and set the action "CP: Add Song to Queue" there.

 Now as soon as who redeems the reward and sends in a song name or Spotify link, this song should have been added to your queue.